douardda/AR488-ESP/docs/source/index.rst

 will be a TTY device such as ``/dev/ttyUSB0`` or ``/dev/ttyACM0``.

 Specific considerations apply when using an Arduino based interface with EZGPIB and the KE5FX toolkit.
-These are described in the `Working with EZGPIB and KE5FX` section.
+These are described in the :ref:`EZGPIB` section.

+For using Bluetooth or Wifi to connect to the AR488, please refer to the :ref:`Remote Connection` section.

 Operating Modes
 ---------------